cyprus327/sofren/README.md

 // overwrites SFR_USE_INLINE, if it is defined
 #define SFR_FUNC

-// defines SFR_FUNC as either 'static inline' default is 'static'
+// defines SFR_FUNC as 'static inline' default is 'static'
 #define SFR_USE_INLINE

 // max width and height of the window to avoid reallocations when resizing